sensei-hacker/inavwiki/Modes.md

 ### WP Planner

-Allows you to plot a waypoint mission as you fly.
+This is a Navigation-Mode that allows you to plot a waypoint mission as you fly.
 See more [details](https://github.com/iNavFlight/inav/wiki/Navigation-modes#wp-planner---on-the-fly-waypoint-mission-planner)

-### AUXILIARY CONFIGURATION
+# AUXILIARY CONFIGURATION

 Spare auxiliary receiver channels can be used to enable/disable modes.
 Some modes can only be enabled this way.